atelier-ritz/CoilSystemPython/readme.md

 ```
 1. Download "autoInstall.sh" to your local folder.

 2. Download "s826 linux driver" (http://www.sensoray.com/PCI_Express_digital_output_826.htm) and "pydc139" (https://github.com/jordens/pydc1394).

-Name the extracted folders as "s826" and "pydc1394".
+3. Name the extracted folders as "s826" and "pydc1394".
 Put them in the same directory as "autoInstall.sh".

-3. Open terminal in the current directory and run command "sudo ./autoInstall.sh".
+4. Open terminal in the current directory and run command "sudo bash ./autoInstall.sh".
 ```

 This bash file installs all the following dependencies: